Academic Information and Policies

 Dining Services Regulations

 • As with any food service, shoes and a shirt must be worn for admittance.
 Informal dress is fine for most meals.
 The food service staff will notify you if you are inappropriately dressed and may ask you to change before being admitted for a meal.
+Students should not enter the dining hall immediately following a practice or workout without showering.

 • Switching meal plans during a semester is not allowed outside the prescribed times.